LienM/recpack/doc/source/guides.create_algorithm.rst

 For the sake of example we use a fixed random seed.
 The random seed is set to guarantee reproducibility of results.

-As :class:`recpack.algorithms.stopping_criterion.StoppingCriterion` we use Recall@10.
+As :class:`recpack.algorithms.stopping_criterion.StoppingCriterion` we use `Recall`, by default computed on the top 50 recommendations.
 By default, early stopping is disabled.

 ::